-The first issue is easily resolved by observing that since the kick strength $\delta\theta = \delta(B\ell)/B\rho$ it follows that each milliradian of $\delta\theta$ translates into the integrated strength $\delta(B\ell) = (10^{-3}~B\rho)$ T.m = 8.5 kG.m at the top magnetic rigidity $B\rho = 850$ T.m.
-The maximum kick angle we picked up in the seven successful runs was 0.196 milliradians, which will then translate into a 1.7 kG.m demand on the correctors' maximum integrated strength.
+Since the kick strength $\delta\theta = \delta(B\ell)/B\rho$ it follows that each milliradian of $\delta\theta$ translates into the integrated strength $\delta(B\ell) = (10^{-3} \text{ Bp}) \text{ T} \cdot \text{m} = 8.5 \text{ kG} \cdot \text{m}$ at the top magnetic rigidity $B\rho = 850 \text{ T} \cdot \text{m}$ .
+The maximum kick angle we picked up in the seven successful runs was 0.196 milliradians, which will then translate into a 1.7 kG·m demand on the correctors' maximum integrated strength.

-To address the second issue, namely the hardware ability to make sufficiently precise readjustments between the two subsequent actions of the correcting algorithm, we call the reader's attention to Table 3. table we have displayed the kick strengths of the first 25 dipole correctors in each corrective pass, as evaluated by the modified algorithm of the Fermilab correcting scheme.
+To address the issue of the hardware ability to make sufficiently precise readjustments between the two subsequent actions of the correcting algorithm, we call the reader's attention to Table 3.
+In this table we have displayed the kick strengths of the first 25 dipole correctors in each corrective pass.
 The reader will notice the interesting fact that between the monitors number 7 and 16 the algorithm does not readjust the values of the kick strengths found in the first pass.
-This may seem bizzare at first glance, but this region is an insertion without sextupoles (and also without other nonlinearities in our simulation excercise) and one can show that the kick strengths evaluated by the Fermilab correcting scheme, for a given set of orbit distortions, in a region free from nonlinearities depend only on the elements of the linear transfer matrix in this region and not on anything outside the region.
+Indeed this region is an insertion without sextupoles and one can show that the kick strengths evaluated by the Fermilab correcting scheme, for a given set of orbit distortions, in a region free from nonlinearities depend only on the elements of the linear transfer matrix in this region and not on anything outside the region.
 The presence of external nonlinearities will only degrade the quality of the correction inside the nonlinearity-free region, i.e. the corrected closed orbit will not shrink to zero, but the corrector strengths inside the region remain unaffected.
 However, the presence of nonlinearities does affect correction strengths in the regions with nonlinearities.
 Therefore, if one takes two cases, one with sextupoles on and another with sextupoles off, then a one-pass Fermilab correction will shrink the corrected closed orbit distortions to zero at every monitor/corrector if all of the sextupoles are off, and nowhere exactly to zero if some of the sextupoles are on.
-Furthermore, the two cases will have different kick strengths in the regions with sextupoles, but the same strengths in the nonlinearity-free regions.
+Furthermore, the two cases will have different kick strengths in the regions with sextupoles, but the same strengths in the nonlinearityfree regions.

-From the foregoing it should also be obvious that the second and passes must leave the correctors' strengths unchanged nonlinearity-free regions while at the same time keeping readjusting other correctors to get better and better orbit in each subsequent pass.
+From the foregoing it should also be obvious that the second and further passes must leave the correctors' strengths unchanged in nonlinearity-free regions while at the same time keeping readjusting other correctors to get better and better orbit in each subsequent pass.
 In a real RHIC, of course, the insertions will contain nonlinearities from sources other than the chromaticity correcting sextupoles and the modified Fermilab algorithm will therefore readjust the insertion correctors in each pass too.

-To come back to the issue in question, we analyze the amount of necessary readjustment between two subsequent passes.
-We notice that with the hardware ability to readjust the dipole correctors to an accuracy of 10-3 of the required maximum integrated corrector strength we can change the kick strength by approximately $0.2 \times 10^{-3} = 2 \times 10^{-4}$ milliradians.
-Table 3 it is now obvious that the hardware will be capable of readjusting the kick strengths to move effectively from the second pass to the third one, which was enough in all our cases of successful orbit correction (i.e. seven out of twelve cases when the lattice was not made unstable by the very first correction).
-The 10-3 readjusting accuracy might be insufficient for a proper execution of the fourth correction, but an improvement of the hardware ability from a 10^{-3} to a 5 x 10^{-4} level will guarantee a feasibility of the fourth correction, if needed.
-Further studies will be necessary to determine if such a need might realistically arise, but our current conclusion is that three corrective passes should work well.
+We notice that with the hardware ability to readjust the dipole correctors to an accuracy of $10^{-3}$ of the required maximum integrated corrector strength we can change the kick strength by approximately $0.2 \times 10^{-3} = 2 \times 10^{-4}$ milliradians.
+From Table 3 it is now obvious that the hardware will be capable of readjusting the kick strengths to move effectively from the second pass to the third one, which was enough in all our cases of successful orbit correction (i.e. seven out of twelve cases when the lattice was not made unstable by the very first correction).
+The $10^{-3}$ readjusting accuracy might be insufficient for a proper execution of the fourth correction, but an improvement of the hardware ability from a $10^{-3}$ to a 5 $\times$ $10^{-4}$ level will guarantee a feasibility of the fourth correction, if needed.